ircam-ismm/sc-components/README.md

 ## Integration

-### Raw HTML and JS
+### Raw HTML and JavaScript

-THe components can be used as raw Web Components, e.g.
+The components can be used without the `lit` helpers, e.g.

 ```html
 <!DOCTYPE html>